k3ssen/EntityGeneratorBundle/README.md

 EntityGeneratorBundle
 =====================

-**WORK IN PROGRESS: major changes are constantly being made at this moment**
+**WORK IN PROGRES: major changes are constantly being made at this moment**

 Bundle to interactively generate entities in Symfony 4.